arifulmrislam/Datalogging-with-ChirpStack-Node-RED-InfluxDB-Grafana-with-Docker/README.md

 Hi all, there is a very quick guide how to configure a system monitoring for one or more servers using a modern stack of technologies, like Node-Red, Grafana, Docker and Telegraf with Influxdb.

+Agendas:

+Installing InfluxDB, Grafana, Node-RED & ChirpStack as Docker containers

+Creating a database in InfluxDB

+Connecting a data source to Grafana

+Using a gateway to forward sensors data NS ChirpStack

+Using Node-RED to collect NS data and the publishing of measurements to InfluxDB

+Create a simple web dashboard in Grafana

 <img src= "IMG/Node-Red, Grafana, Docker and Telegraf with Influxdb.png" width=800>

 The main goal for this article is to show how to start getting system metrics from your servers quick and easy,